Staunton, Virginia: Attractions

 Staunton is home to nearly 200 buildings designed by architect Thomas Jasper Collins (1844–1925), who worked in various styles during the Victorian era.
 His firm, T. J. Collins & Sons, is still in business.

 The city was once home to about ten hotels, but only one of them is still in operation - Hotel 24 South.
-This hotel was renovated in the early 2000s, and is now in operation as both a hotel and a conference center.
+This hotel, formerly known as the "Stonewall Jackson Hotel", was renovated in the early 2000s, and is now in operation as both a hotel and a conference center.
 The Ingleside Resort is no longer in operation.
 During World War II it was used by the INS as a detention center for enemy aliens held under Executive Order 9066.
 Some of the hotels that are no longer in operation are The Virginia Hotel, the Eakleton Hotel, the Valley Hotel, the American Hotel and the Hotel Beverley.
 All of these buildings are still standing except for the Virginia Hotel, which was demolished in 1930 to make way for a planned addition to the Stonewall Jackson Hotel which was never built.
 The New Street Parking Garage now stands on the site.

 National Register of Historic Places

-Houses in Staunton on the National Register of Historic Places include:
+Buildings in Staunton on the National Register of Historic Places include: